SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Outlook (Prognosis)

-If the lump is left in place and watched carefully, it may need to be removed at a later time if it changes or grows.
+If the lump is left in place and watched carefully, it may need to be removed at a later time if it changes, grows or causes symptoms.

-In very rare cases, the lump is cancer and will need further treatment.
+In rare cases, the lump is cancer and will need further treatment.

 When to Contact a Medical Professional